Woodbois

 103. Time-bound commitment to reduce greenhouse gas (GHG) emissions intensity?

-The company reports that it is committed to creating net zero CO2 emissions from its combined activities and aims to achieve a balance between the greenhouse gases it produces and the amount it is able to sequester from the atmosphere by 2035.
-However, the target does not include Scope 1 and Scope 2 emissions.
+The company reports that it is committed to creating net zero CO2 emissions from its combined activities and aims to achieve a balance between the greenhouse gases it produces and the amount it can sequester from the atmosphere by 2035.
+However, the target does not include Scope 1 and Scope 2 emissions or a specified baseline.

 104. GHG emissions intensity?

-The company reports the GHG emissions intensity figures for 2022 as 0.07 tCO2/m3 for logs and 0.17 tCO2/m? for timber.
+The company reports the GHG emissions intensity figures for 2022 as 0.07 tCO2/m3 for logs and 0.17 tCO2/m³ for timber.
 Figures only include Scope 1 emissions.

 -